PERCY FAWCETT: 1867 – 1925* (*Exact year of death unknown)

 Fawcett was a man of many talents, and he would find work during his life as a British spy, a noted surveyor, a jungle adventurer and a celebrated writer.
 Famous within his own lifetime, he would become friends with literary giants H.R Hagard of ‘Kings Solomon’s mines’ fame, and ‘Sherlock Holmes’ creator Arthur Conan Doyle who would write his best selling ‘The lost World’ book based on Fawcetts accounts of his journeys in unexplored South America.
-His fame lasts til this day, and In 2017 a Hollywood movie called ‘The lost city of Z’ is being released by Brad Pitts production company, starring Robert Pattinson of ‘Twilight’ fame, Tom Holland as Fawcett’s son Jack, Sienna Miller as his wife Nina and Charlie Hunnam as Percy Fawcett himself.
+His fame lasts til this day, and In 2017 a Hollywood movie called ‘The lost city of Z’ was released by Brad Pitts production company, starring Robert Pattinson of ‘Twilight’ fame, Tom Holland as Fawcett’s son Jack, Sienna Miller as his wife Nina and Charlie Hunnam as Percy Fawcett himself.
 The film retells his life as relayed from his own best selling journals and his surviving sons account of his life in the book ‘Exploration Fawcett’.